 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-With this tasty appetizer recipe, leftover frozen Parker House yeast rolls won't need to hide in the back of the freezer until next Thanksgiving anymore!
-This tasty and easy appetizer recipe calls for sweet hot mustard, whole berry cranberry jelly, and smoked gouda cheese.
-It takes about 5 minutes to prepare the dish, 20 minutes to bake it, and about 30 seconds until your friends and family devour it.
+With this tasty appetizer recipe, leftover frozen Parker House yeast rolls won't need to hide in the back of the freezer until next Thanksgiving anymore.
+It calls for sweet hot mustard, whole berry cranberry sauce, and smoked gouda cheese, and it takes about five minutes to prepare the dish, 20 minutes to bake it, and about 30 seconds until your friends and family devour it.

 Gather the ingredients.
 Preheat the oven to 350 F.

 Gently take the rolls out of the aluminum baking sheet and place them on a flat surface.

 Using a serrated knife, slice the entire pack of yeast rolls in half and return the bottom halves back to the aluminum baking sheet.